shabiel/vista-book/manuscript/intro_to_mumps1.md

 stack is decremented back again.

 ### Example Program

-// TODO: Make sure to run this and make sure it works.

 All right.
 We need to tie all of these concepts together.
 ```